 Set the tone at the beginning of the relationship.

-The confirmation email that WebbMail automatically sends new subscribers helps the email relationship start on a positive note.
-With customizable signup screens you can personalize the message included with the confirmation email, or send a branded welcome email.
+Sending a confirmation email automatically to new subscribers helps the email relationship start on a positive note.
 You can also go beyond that first email by setting up a series of emails that offer a set of best-of newsletter articles or an email-exclusive offer just for newcomers.

 -> Read Ideas for using Automated Emails